CodeAtCode/Glossary/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add and manage glossary with auto-link and tooltips.
+Easily add and manage a glossary with auto-link, tooltips and more.
 Improve your internal link building for a better SEO.

 == Description ==